stefanches7/ensembl-ftp-search/README.md

 Spring Boot application is configured using `main/resources/application.properties` file in the Java sources root *or* passing the command line arguments, e. g. `java -jar build/libs/ensembl-ftp-search-XXXXX.jar --server.port 9988`.
 See [Spring documentation] for a comprehensive list of Spring Boot options available.
 Please _pay special attention_ to the `spring.datasource` group values, as they should point to *running and accessible MySQL database*.
 Without it, the application won't be able to start.
-Perl update job is configured passing the arguments through the command line.

 [Spring documentation]: https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html